Using social media

 - Engage with companies.
 Find organisations you are interested in and follow them, thereby getting up to date information on what the organisation is doing, its profile and whether it is hiring at the moment.
 Ask organisation contacts about culture of the organisation, what it's like to work there and how they got their job.

-- Join groups, such as the SOAS Careers Service group.
-Join groups that are in the field you are interested in and link up to like-minded people, post questions and demonstrate to employers that you have an active interest in the field.
+- Join groups that are in the field you are interested in and link up to like-minded people, post questions and demonstrate to employers that you have an active interest in the field.

 Companies and organisations use Twitter to provide information about what they are doing as well as posting job vacancies.
 You don’t have to tweet yourself but doing so can demonstrate to employers that you are engaged and interested in the industry.